 Marijuana Legalization State Grading Map

-Since 1978, 33 states have approved the use of marijuana in some form, putting them in direct conflict with federal law: eight have legalized and regulated marijuana for recreational use; thirteen have decriminalized marijuana, defining low-level possession as a civil rather than criminal offense; 33 allow doctors to prescribe marijuana to patients for certain conditions.
+Since 1978, 33 states have approved the use of cannabis in some form, putting them in direct conflict with federal law: 10 have legalized and regulated marijuana for recreational use; another eleven have decriminalized marijuana, defining low-level possession as a civil rather than criminal offense; 33 allow doctors to prescribe marijuana to patients for certain conditions.

-Taxation and Regulation: refers to the terms and conditions of state legalization.
+Taxation and Regulation: refers to the terms and conditions of state legalization for recreational use.
 In 2012, voters in Colorado and Washington endorsed the legalization of marijuana and the development of regulated cannabis markets; implementation began in 2014.
 Voters in Oregon and Alaska took similar action in the 2014 mid-term election, as did California.
 Maine, Massachusetts, and Nevada followed suit in November 2017.

 The regulation of marijuana establishes standards for production, manufacturing, and distribution.
 It protects consumers from tainted supplies and gives them important information about potency and dosage.
 Regulation can also establish protective ecological measures for cannabis production, mitigating the adverse environmental impacts of illegal marijuana growth operations.

 Taxation and regulation brings the marijuana industry into the legal economy, creating formal jobs and economic growth.
 In 2016, Colorado received $200 million in tax revenue from over $1 billion in sales, far exceeding the amounts received from taxes on alcohol.

 In January, 2018, Vermont became the first state to legalize marijuana for personal use through legislative action rather than ballot initiative.
 Michigan took this step in September, 2018.
 New Jersey, Connecticut, Rhode Island and Illinois, among other states, are also pursuing legalization via legislation.